ph09nix/TDLibCore/README.md

 OnVerificationPasswordNeeded | Event will be runing whenever authorization state is equal to verification password needed OnReady | Event will be runing when connection is successful

+you can also add custom events using mainresponsehandlers object ( check example, in example custom event added for UpdateNewMessage )
 ## How to use ?
 Check & Build example folder